ravivyas84/atypicalpm/src/content/docs/meta/why.md

 > Question: What course do I need to do to become a Product manager

-To which, no offence to anyone providing or taking a course, my response is:
+To which, no offense to anyone providing or taking a course, my response is:

 > You can't learn Product manager from courses